 So, it was with a heavy heart that I went to my granddaughters’ basketball preview game last Friday.
 As we drove twelve miles across rolling hills to the high school, avoiding deer around practical every bend in the road, I tried to quiet my fears and worries.
 We were late for the game showcasing this year’s county teams and when we arrived we found the parking lot was full.
 We walked into the crowded gym and worked our way to our seats while greeting and laughing with those folks we passed.
 As I settled into my seat, I looked around the small gym at the folks sporting the red and green of their respective teams.
 These are people who live next to each other.
 These are people who run farms, teach school, work in factories, and run small businesses.
 They are people who follow the rules, served their country with pride, and come to the aid of those in need.

 As I watched my granddaughters and their team mates line up on the court, I stood in preparation for what I knew was coming next, the playing of the national anthem.
 As the announcer asked us to stand in honor of “our great country with privileges like no other”.
 I placed my hand over my heart and faced the giant flag hung high on the wall.
 I noticed the men removing their hats and the mothers admonishing their little ones to stop fidgeting and to pay attention.
 I saw the athletes standing at respectful attention with their young faces turned upward to the flag and I began to tear up.
 I think I teared up because despite all that is going on in our country, I could feel pride to be an American in that gym.
-I teared up because I was here enjoying my freedoms.
+I teared up because I was here enjoying my freedoms and I know there are other in our country who struggle to do the same.
 I teared up because my granddaughters are growing up to be strong women who know their worth and I know I will fight for their right to be treated equally and with respect.
 I have no idea exactly who in this crowd is conservative and who liberal, who is about liberty and who is about justice, but as the the last notes of the anthem rang out and the clapping began, I said a little prayer that we may indeed find a way to both…liberty and justice for all.